 Your official Pipeline award email (with any further instructions) from Jefferson State will list your approved award after all the required documents have been received and verified.

-To guarantee your file will be completed for the fall term it is recommended your FAFSA along with all transcripts and in-house papers be received in the Financial Aid Office by August 1 ,2014
+To guarantee your file will be completed, your FAFSA, transcripts, and in-house papers must be received in the Financial Aid Office by August 14, 2015.